-How to Defrost Pork Chops in Microwave
+How To Defrost Pork Chops In Microwave

 First rule: Don’t defrost pork chops at room temperature.
 Otherwise, you may contract a foodborne illness going into the future.

-Opting for a microwave oven when defrosting your pork chops comes with few practical, though.
+Opting for a microwave oven when defrosting your pork chops comes with a few practical, though.
 You’ve to cook your recipe instantly to reduce any risks of contamination.

 Alongside that, defrosting function’s effectiveness depends on brands and models.
 Some heat unevenly, forcing you to turn your chops frequently for even cooking.

 If you’re planning to thaw frozen pork chops in your microwave, here are the steps to follow: